 So maybe he wasn’t a complete knob.
 “I’d love a cuppa, to be honest,” she said.

-“Can do,” he said, and scurried towards the kitchen.
-Steph sat down in an expensively uncomfortable chair and poked at the magazines on the coffee table.
+“Can do,” he said, and scurried toward the kitchen section of the vast room.
+Fiona sat down in an expensively uncomfortable chair and poked at the magazines on the coffee table.
 There was a matte grey cover mixed in with the palm trees and expensive watches, drawing her eye oddly.

 “So, you’re doing alright for yourself,” she said, sliding the other magazines away.

-Steph frowned at the brochure.
-The cover looked like sharkskin, like it had teeth of its own.
+Fiona frowned at the brochure.
+The cover looked like sharkskin, almost as if it had teeth of its own.
 “Lucky you.”

 “Yeah, the timing was amazing.
 I really needed it.”
 There was the splash of water into mugs.
 “Sugar?”